I Thought I Had It All…Til I Found Myself Carrying It All.

 Just when I thought I had reached the limit of what I could carry, COVID hit.

 My husband was across the country and stayed there throughout lockdown.
-I found myself solo in New York with five kids, moving through a level of fear and isolation I had never experienced before.
+I found myself solo in Brooklyn with five kids, moving through a level of fear and isolation I had never experienced before.

 That was the moment I stopped pretending I was okay.